 Cuyamaca Rancho State Park

-Park at the Visitor Center.
-There is a day rate fee.
-There are bathrooms at the parking lot.
+There are several places to park throughout the park depending on your route.
+You can park at the Visitor Center.
+There is a day rate fee at this location and there are bathrooms and a small museum/store.
 You can park along Route 79 at different spots, if you know the area well enough and how to jump onto this route.

 For those looking for longer routes, you can connect Cuyamaca over to the Cleveland National Forest to Noble Canyon and the Mount Laguna Recreation Area.